What Are Pollinators?

 But if everyone would do it, and stop spraying insecticides, there would be enough food for the whole world!

-And THEN, We Were Born!
+And Then WE Were Born!

 Nature is so beautiful and predictable!